rydmike/theme_demo/README.md

 Both the Hive and the Shared Preferences implementations also include converters to persist different `enum`'s in a type safe way, and `Color` as `ìnt` values.
 Hive provides its own `TypeAdapter` class that allows us to do so.
 For the Shared Preferences implementation we baked in the type conversions.

-Obviously to add support for any additional type safe data types, we must add handling of them to our Hive and SharedPreferences implementations.
+Obviously to add support for any additional type safe data types, we must add handling of them to our Hive and Shared Preferences implementations.

-We won't go through the implementations here, but you can find the [Hive one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_hive.dart) the [SharedPreferences one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_prefs.dart), if you want to study them.
-The one for SharedPreferences is a bit longer (almost double), in order to handle both the occasionally needed nullable types, and the type conversions.
+We won't go through these implementations here, but you can find the [Hive one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_hive.dart) and the [SharedPreferences one here](https://github.com/rydmike/theme_demo/blob/master/lib/persistence/key_value/models/key_value_db_prefs.dart), if you want to study them.
+The one for Shared Preferences is a bit longer (almost double), in order to handle both the occasionally needed nullable types, and the type conversions.

 ## Settings

 The settings approach used in this demo might be considered a bit controversial.
 I like it for the simplicity it results in when persisting and using the individual key-value pair controllers.
 Because it also gives each `Settings` entry value its own provider, it is very simple to use in UI widgets.

-The used `Settings` class is actually only static container class.
+The used `Settings` class is actually only a static container class.
 We could just as well have it all as top level `const` and `final` values.
 However, wrapping them in `Settings` class, name spaces them and encapsulates them nicely.
 Basically this is like using classes to wrap app config constant values.
 Purist Dart guide says don't do this.
-I say do, also in my [lint rules](https://rydmike.com/blog_flutter_linting).
-Do it for the global name spacing and nice code completion it gives you.
-This demo app also uses this for a number application constants in several `AppNnnn` const classes, in the `core` folder.
+I say do, even Flutter repo uses them, so in my [lint rules](https://rydmike.com/blog_flutter_linting) I also allow them, in fact I like and prefer them.
+Do it for the global name spacing and nice code completion it gives you when using them.
+This demo app also uses this for a number application constants in several `AppNnnn` const classes, you can find them in the `core\constants` folder.

 In the `Settings` statics only class, we basically have the following: